 One of our favorite ways to spend the weekend is to throw some things in the car and get out of town.
 I am getting lots of practice packing for these little trips, and I enjoy sharing what my experiences teach me.

 Accessorizing is a little like cooking in that if you add too many spices, the flavor of the dish will become muddled.
 A pair of shoes that extend the line of my legs, a necklace and or a scarf and a good quality handbag are often the only noticeable accessories I wear.
 If the neckline of my top has interesting details, I may skip the necklace and wear more dramatic earrings.
-Normally my earrings are small crystal studs set in silver that just cover the holes in my lobes.
+Typically my earrings are small crystal studs set in silver that cover the holes in my lobes.
 I always limit my jewelry to no more than two impact areas per look.
 For example, if I wear a bold necklace like this French Kande pearl necklace, I will never wear noticeable earrings as well.
 I limit myself to one focal point per area.
-If I wear a stack of bracelets to make a bold impact, I will not wear a necklace, but I may wear larger earrings.
+If I wear a stack of bracelets, I will not wear a necklace, but I may wear larger earrings.
 There is no perfect recipe for accessorizing.
 If you feel you have made your look too busy, my tips may help you to decide what to remove.

 As I continue to assess my wardrobe and shoes that no longer feel like a good fit for my sixty-year-old self, I am discovering that there are lots of things that I don’t feel comfortable wearing now.
-Some of those items have been worn only once or in some cases never so I am adding them to my shopping site here.